Ghanaian Dry Bofrot Recipe

 Prepare the dough

-1. In a bowl, combine the plain flour, sugar, yeast, nutmeg, sea salt, and turmeric.
+1. In a bowl, mix the plain flour, sugar, yeast, nutmeg, sea salt, and turmeric.

 2. Add the butter, egg, evaporated milk, and water.